Ahmed-Amine-Soltani/terraform-gcp-cdn/README.md

 ------

-See the module [documentation](https://github.com/Ahmed-Amine-Soltani/terraform-gcp-cdn/blob/master/more-detail.md) for more information
+See the module [documentation](https://github.com/Ahmed-Amine-Soltani/terraform-gcp-cdn/blob/master/more-detail.md) for more information.